BenEdridge/2fa-proxy/README.md

-# The concept
+# The Concept

-A number of companies in make use of mobile "2FA" which is inherently insecure.
-Most often there are no choices to change this.
+A number of companies in make use of mobile "2FA" which is inherently insecure and easily bypassed by porting out of mobile numbers or sim swap attacks.

-There are a number of options:
+There are a number of options to prevent this:
-1. Go to a better bank that has proper 2FA support via OTP or U2F or a mobile push to the app
+1. Go to a better Bank that has more secure 2FA support via OTP, U2F or a mobile push to the app
-2. Get a burner phone and hope no one finds your number and tries to port out your number
+2. Get a burner phone and hope no one finds your number and tries a sim attack
-3. Set up proxy/facade mobile number that is a front for your mobile 2fa interaction
+3. Use this tool which sets up proxy mobile number and stack in AWS for your mobile 2FA interaction

-# AWS Setup
+# AWS Setup and Flow
-- An external number outside (can be anywhere), this should be more difficult to port out
-- Might have incompatibilities with services

-# The flow
-- You register your proxy number
+- Register your proxy number via AWS Pinpoint
-- Proxy # resides in AWS pinpoint
+- Proxy number resides in AWS pinpoint
 - Messges received on AWS forwarded to SNS
 - SNS subscriptions can forward these messages securely to their destination
-- Lambda, SNS, S3, skys the limit for destinations
+- Lambda, SNS, S3 and your choice of forwarding
-- Current solution makes use of encrypted SMS, Email or Signal message to end user
+- Current solution makes use of encrypted SMS or Email other options could be Signal, Slack or Telegram

+# Assumptions

-Assumptions are that AWS will secure your registered number and the communication between AWS and you (the end user) is secured
+- AWS will secure your registered number and porting out or control of this number will not give visibility of 2FA codes
+- The communication within AWS is secure and much more difficult to break if your AWS account is secure